hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 This exercise can also be explained by Japanese concept known as [Ikigai](https://medium.com/better-humans/the-japanese-concept-ikigai-is-a-formula-for-happiness-and-meaning-8e497e5afa99)

 ## Research and try as many career ideas as possible
-Once you have few ideas of careers that you would feel purposeful
+Once you have few ideas of careers that you would feel purposeful and aligned with, begin to try them.
+Begin to feel what it would be like to have this career.
+Make it part of your identity, add to LinkedIn title.

 ## Talk to as many people as Possible